awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/bedrock-agent-runtime/README.md

-# Agents for Amazon Bedrock Runtime code examples for the SDK for JavaScript (v3)
+# Amazon Bedrock Agents Runtime code examples for the SDK for JavaScript (v3)

 ## Overview

-Shows how to use the AWS SDK for JavaScript (v3) to work with Agents for Amazon Bedrock Runtime.
+Shows how to use the AWS SDK for JavaScript (v3) to work with Amazon Bedrock Agents Runtime.

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_Agents for Amazon Bedrock Runtime offers you the ability to run autonomous agents in your application._
+_Amazon Bedrock Agents Runtime offers you the ability to run autonomous agents in your application._

 ## ⚠ Important